juanhuaan/TrojanMap/README.md

 | 7 | Ralphs | CVS | 1.14497 | 9,330 | 14,655,557 |
 | 8 | Ralphs | 7Eleven | 1.3303 | 14,042 | 15,988,243 |
 | 9 | Metro 40 | Driveway | 1.77417 | 54,777 | 15,715,079 |

+From the table above, we could found that the speed of Dijkstra is exceeded Bellman Ford to great extent.
+That is because Bellman ford need to iterate each node in the data using DFS to find the graph.
+However, Dijstra doesn't need to do that.
+Dijstra using priority_queue to find the shortest distance, it only need to sort the relevant node.

+### Time Complxity
+CalculateShortestPath_Dijkstra: O(m+nlogn)
+CalculateShortestPath_Bellman_Ford: O(m*n)

 ### Sample Sreenshot
 <p align="center"><img src="report/3_1.png" alt="3_1" width="500"/></p>